noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 [W-Well, you see, we were interrupted in the middle of our match so...]

 [...Kaito-san is an absolute cheat...
-How come you were able to “consecutively win in betting with single bets” in the roulette… There’s no way you can win if that wasn’t the case...]
+How come you were able to “consecutively win in betting with single bets” in the roulette...
+There’s no way you can win if that wasn’t the case...]

 [Ahh\~\~ No, I was just lucky...]